Installing the Command Line Compiler

 If you later want to uninstall the external compiler, simply open a Terminal prompt to the folder from above and run

 However, note that you do not need to uninstall when updating the compiler to a newer version.
-Simply download the new version, extract it to a new folder, and run
+Simply download the new version, extract it to a new (or the same) folder, and run

 ./install.sh to update to it.
 The old folder can then be safely deleted.